Render a choropleth map of the US

 Turns out immigration visa opportunities for techies aren't evenly distributed throughout the country.
 Who knew?

-Just like before, we're going to start with changes in our App
+Just like before, we're going to start with changes in our App component,

 then build the new bit.